-. the division of the board of directors into three separate classes;

-- . the right of the board of directors to elect a director to fill a vacancy created by the expansion of the board of directors; and - . the ability of the board of directors to alter our bylaws without getting stockholder approval.
+- . the division of the board of directors into three separate classes; - . the right of the board of directors to elect a director to fill a vacancy created by the expansion of the board of directors; and

 Furthermore, we are subject to the provisions of section 203 of the Delaware General Corporation Law.
 These provisions prohibit large stockholders, in particular those owning 15% or more of the outstanding voting stock, from consummating a merger or combination with a corporation unless this stockholder receives board approval for the transaction or 66 2/3% of the shares of voting stock not owned by the stockholder approve the merger or combination.